SovnSkyrim/QWEST/README.md

   - Crafting Menu : Disabled

 #### SmoothCam  -for 3rd person players-
-- Compatibility
-  - Archery Gameplay Overhaul: Enabled
 - Presets
   - Load Preset
     There are 2 presets available for your to use, I personally prefer the Modern one but some prefer EasyEase's, try both and see which you prefer!
+- Compatibility
+  - Archery Gameplay Overhaul: Enabled
+  - Only this one needs to be enabled!

 #### SunHelm (Survival)
 - General Settings